Disability Resources for Dental Providers

 - Access to medical care for individuals with mobility disabilities (PDF) - American Disabilities Act

 - Wheelchair Transfer: A Healthcare Provider's Guide (PDF) - National Institute of Dental and Craniofacial Research (NIDCR)

-- Protect Your Business, Remove Barriers - Minnesota Council on Disability
+- Access for Business - Minnesota Council on Disability

 - Service Animals in Dental Health Care Settings - Centers for Disease Control and Prevention (CDC)

 Dental professionals should seek out available training opportunities like disability etiquette, cultural competency, health literacy and dental care delivery for people with disabilities.
 Gaining knowledge, understanding and skills in these areas can increase capacity to support people with disabilities.

 - Disability Awareness and Other Training.
 Minnesota Council on Disability.